Organization security clearances

 Organizations may need to get communications security (COMSEC) and information security (INFOSEC) for contracts requiring IT security.

-COMSEC and INFOSEC are granted by the Communications Security Establishment, Canada's national cryptologic agency.
+The Communications Security Establishment, Canada's national cryptologic agency, grants COMSEC and INFOSEC.
 The CSP conducts the physical security inspection related to COMSEC and INFOSEC.